h-griffin/datingapp/README.md

         - will pick which service is best for the client, will usually be websocket but will fall back to others if it is not supported
     - offeres cliet side npm package

+- example
+    - lisa and todd are online
+        - server knwos lisa and todd are online
+        - lisa and todd knwo lisa and todd are online
+    - bob loggs on
+        - server knows bob, lisa nad todd are online
+        - bob knows lisa and todd are online
+        - lisa nad todd know bob lisa nad todd are online

 ## adding a presence hub
+- introduce signal r
+    - create online presence
+    - live messages
+    - notifications for messgaes

+- create folder api singal r
+    - create class presence hub.cs
+        - derive from Hub
+            - included with project from aspnetcore
+        - F12 to see methods
+        - virtual methods can be orvirden
+        - ovveride on connected async() and disconected async()

+    - on connected async ()
+        - inside hub have access to Client (clients connected to hub)
+        - clients.others everyone except connection that triggered connection
+        - "UserIsOnline" is the name of method used inside client
+        - get username to pass back to other uers

+    - on disconnected async()
+        - one required param is exception, pass up to parent class if there is an exception
+        - pass in method used on client and username

+    - first hub created

+- add signal R service to application

+- startup .cs
+    - configure services()
+        - services.AddSignalR();
+    - tell routing about api/hub endpoint
+    - configure ()
+        - app.user Endpoints()
+            - endpoints.MapHub<PresenceHub>("hubs/presence");
+    - first hub set up

+- authorization
+- hubs are also authenticated
+    - dont want to try and get a username if user is not authenticated

+## Authenticating signalR
 -